yonghoonkwon/Deep-Reflectance-Code/README.md

 ###   Introduction

-This repository contains the code for reproducing the results in the paper (arxiv):
+This repository contains the code for reproducing the results in the paper (arXiv):

       @article{zhang2016friction,
          Author = {Hang Zhang and Kristin Dana and Ko Nishino},